Ved-Piyush/MEnKF-ANN-PUL/README.md

 # MEnKF-ANN-PUL

+## Data Description

+## Reproducing the Tables and Figures in the Manuscript
 The table below links the Jupyter Notebooks and the resulting output files from the notebooks to verify the results in the Tables 1 through Table 6 of the manuscript.

 | Table From the Paper  | Python Code |  Output Files        |